konstapo/2021-Fake-News-MediaEval-Task/README.md

-# FakeNews: FakeNews: Corona Virus and Conspiracies Multimedia Analysis Task
+# FakeNews: Corona Virus and Conspiracies Multimedia Analysis Task
-## Fighting against misinformation spreading
+### Fighting against misinformation spreading

 The FakeNews task explores various machine-learning approaches to automatically detect misinformation and its spreaders in social networks.